trongbang86/spring-jms-examples/README.md

 separate terminal.
 Below are examples of running each of the three asynchronous examples.

+#### Environment Setup ####
+1. Maven
+2. Apache ActiveMQ
+3. HAWTIO (optional)

+#### Set up Queue for ActiveMQ in HAWTIO ####
+After you run ActiveMQ, you should connect HAWTIO to it.
+It has a nice web interface to manage remote queues in ActiveMQ.
+Then log in and open the page for your local ActiveMQ.
+On that page, you can find localhost>Queue.
+Open it up and create a new one (TEST.FOO in this example).

 #### Run the Producer for the `MessageListener` Example ####

     $ cd ./async/message-listener-adapter